Immanuel-01/March_Mania/README.md

 3. **Better Time-Series Modeling** – Utilize recurrent neural networks (RNNs) for sequence modeling.

 Our final predictions for the 2024 tournament are stored in **MarchMadnessPredictions.csv**, providing a probabilistic ranking of potential matchups.

+---

+This project demonstrates the power of machine learning in sports analytics and provides a foundation for future enhancements in predictive modeling.